 Of the eighty Gothic cathedrals built during the Middle Ages, twenty two of them had labyrinths.
 Only the Chartres Cathedral labyrinth remains in its original form.

 Labyrinths are inclusive, non-denominational and cross cultural.
 Today, they are used universally for reflection and renewal.
 They are often seen as a tool for peace and guidance.

 Labyrinths are now found in new and creative forms in many different places such as hospitals, parks, schools, churches, prisons and private gardens.

 Unlike a maze, the labyrinth has one continuous, well-defined path that leads into the centre and out again.
-Its winding path becomes a metaphor for life's journey.
+Its winding path with twists and turns becomes a metaphor for life's journey.

 Begin by quietening the mind, become aware of your breath and use soft eyes.
 Enter the labyrinth and walk at your own natural pace.
 Listen to your body.

 The path is two way, so respectfully pass others when the need arises or let others step around you.
 The turns are a good place to pass.
 When you arrive at the centre circle stay as long as you like before following the same path back out.

 Releasing - Walk into the labyrinth and let go of thoughts and distractions.
 Open your heart and quieten your mind.

 Receiving - In the centre, sit or stand there as long as you want.
 This is the place to reflect, meditate or pray; allowing yourself to receive what there is for you to receive.